18F/before-you-ship/_pages/index.md

 permalink: /
 ---

-The goal of this site is to provide 18F staff with the information they need to launch software.
-It explains requirements and best practices for projects at 18F, which may or may not apply to other teams inside or outside of government.
+The goal of this site is to provide 18F staff with the information they need to launch software from a technical and compliance perspective.
+It explains requirements and best practices for projects at 18F, which may or may not apply to other teams inside or outside of government. **This site is a companion to [the Lifecycle section of 18F's Product Guide](https://pages.18f.gov/product-guide/lifecycle-of-a-project/)**, which gives broader guidance.

 You need this if you're a product lead or technical lead, but since all project team members contribute to launches, everyone at 18F can benefit from reading it.